Skip to main content

 • The 3 different types of commercial roof structures

-• The 5 most common types of commercial roof systems
+• The 5 common types of commercial roof systems

 • The maintenance recommendations for each of the 5 roof types

-We promise that by the end of this article you'll have a better understanding of commercial roof maintenance.
-And hopefully, you can make a well-informed decision about how to proceed with your commercial roof maintenance plan.
+We promise you by the end of this article, you'll have a better understanding of commercial roof maintenance.
+And hopefully, you be better prepared to make a well-informed decision about how to proceed with your commercial roof maintenance.

 Sounds good?
 Ok, let’s dive right in.